 Besides being home to breathtaking scenery like the Mendenhall Glacier, Juneau is a big city with a lot of great activities and things to do that won’t break the bank.
-With all of the money you’ll save by taking advantage of Juneau’s budget conscious offerings, you can splurge on more souvenirs, or a bigger excursion in Skagway or Ketchikan.
-Here are 11 Juneau things to do that should not be missed.
+With all of the money you’ll save by taking advantage of Juneau’s budget-conscious offerings, you can splurge on more souvenirs or a bigger excursion in Skagway or Ketchikan.
+Here are 11 free and cheap things to do in Juneau that should not be missed.

 1. Hiking Trails